Call Us

 Enquire

 A person with a physical and psychological dependency to morphine will experience severe withdrawal symptoms when the powerful opiate pain reliever leaves their bloodstream.
-This is because the brain becomes used to morphone causing rushes of dopamine and without the morphine, the brain and body start to function differently to how they used to.
+This is because the brain becomes used to morphine causing rushes of dopamine and without the morphine, the brain and body start to function differently to how they used to.

 How long do morphine withdrawal symptoms last?